supratikchatterjee16/academia/technology/information_and_communication_technologies/software_engineering/frameworks/REST/springboot.md

 ## Important Annotations

 Spring Core provides Inversion of Control and Dependency Injection via annotations.
-These are majorly done via annotations.
 Some of the important annotations are listed here:

 ### `@SpringBootApplication`